rht-labs/labs-ci-cd/README.md

 ## Usage

+1. Log on to an OpenShift server `oc login -u <user> https://<server>:<port>/`
+    1. No special permissions should be required
-1. Clone this repository to `<workdir>/labs-ci-cd`
+2. Clone this repository to `<workdir>/labs-ci-cd`
-2. Modify the inventory under `<workdir>/labs-ci-cd/ci-cd-bootstrap/inventory/group_vars/all.yml` as required for site/customer specific needs
+3. Modify the inventory under `<workdir>/labs-ci-cd/ci-cd-bootstrap/inventory/group_vars/all.yml` as required for site/customer specific needs
     1. Additional customization can be done in `<workdir>/labs-ci-cd/ci-cd-bootstrap/namespaces`
     2. Additional customization can be done in `<workdir>/labs-ci-cd/ci-cd-bootstrap/params`
-3. Clone the `casl-ansible` repository to `<workdir>/casl-ansible`
+4. Clone the `casl-ansible` repository to `<workdir>/casl-ansible`
-4. Change directory to `<workdir>/casl-ansible`
+5. Change directory to `<workdir>/casl-ansible`
-5. Change directory to `<workdir>/casl-ansible/roles/oc-apply/tests`
+6. Change directory to `<workdir>/casl-ansible/roles/oc-apply/tests`
-6. Run the playbook using `ansible-playbook -i <workdir>/labs-ci-cd/ci-cd-bootstrap/inventory test.yml`
+7. Run the playbook using `ansible-playbook -i <workdir>/labs-ci-cd/ci-cd-bootstrap/inventory test.yml`